Coveros/hol-copilot-lab/Instructions/Labs/Lab-1-Getting-Started.md

 - Maintaining high code quality standards across the development team
 - Identifying and resolving security vulnerabilities

-Your manager has emphasized that speed to market is crucial in the competitive fruit selling space, but code quality and security cannot be compromised.
-This is where GitHub Copilot becomes your secret weapon – helping you write better code faster while maintaining the high standards that fruit lovers expect from The Daily Harvest.
+Your manager has emphasized that speed to market is crucial in the competitive fruit-selling space, but code quality and security cannot be compromised.
+This is where GitHub Copilot becomes your secret weapon---helping you write better code faster while maintaining the high standards that fruit lovers expect from The Daily Harvest.

 Let's get started and grow some ripe code together! 🍊